laravel/docs/pennant.md

 <a name="introduction"></a>
 ## Introduction

-[Laravel Pennant](https://github.com/laravel/pennant) is a simple and lightweight feature flagging package, without the fluff.
+[Laravel Pennant](https://github.com/laravel/pennant) is a simple and lightweight feature flag package, without any cruft.
 Feature flags enable you to incrementally roll out new application features with confidence, A/B test new interface designs, compliment a trunk-based development strategy, and much more.

 <a name="installation"></a>
 ## Installation